 From Student to Teacher

 - Alspaugh-Hodson Family Scholarship: must be an Indiana resident and full-time student majoring in Education, eligible for need-based aid, and have a personal relationship with Christ

 - Halbrook Freedom Scholarship: for students interested in entrepreneurship, education, media, and government, who grasp the essentiality of, and strive to uphold, the enduring principles of the United States of America

 - Art Scholarship: for declared Art or Art Education majors

 With a success rate of 98%, Taylor Education students should have no trouble finding post-graduation jobs, internships, or graduate school placements.
 Education majors have many career options—from camp director to in-class teacher to missionary.
 Taylor’s Bachelor’s in Education degrees also will prepare interested students to enter graduate school.

 Most of our graduates are teaching in Indiana, Illinois, Ohio and Michigan, though some alumni teach outside of the Midwest in Colorado, Texas, Kentucky, and Arizona, among other states.
-An increasing number of our graduates are teaching abroad.
-We have sent Education graduates to the Dominican Republic, Guatemala, Ghana, the United Arab Emirates, Venezuela, Bolivia, and many others.
+An increasing number of our graduates are teaching abroad, including in the Dominican Republic, Guatemala, Ghana, the United Arab Emirates, Venezuela, Bolivia, and many others.